Music of Nigeria: The 1950s, '60s and '70s

 Following World War II, Nigerian music started to take on new instruments and techniques, including electric instruments imported from the United States and Europe.
 Rock N' roll, soul, and later funk, became very popular in Nigeria, and elements of these genres were added to jùjú by artists such as I. K. Dairo.
 Meanwhile, highlife had been slowly gaining in popularity among the Igbo people, and their unique style soon found a national audience.
 At the same time, apala's Haruna Ishola was becoming one of the country's biggest stars.
 In the early to mid-1970s, three of the biggest names in Nigerian music history were at their peak: Fela Kuti, Ebenezer Obey and King Sunny Adé, while the end of that decade saw the start of Yo-pop and Nigerian reggae.

 Although popular styles such as highlife and jùjú were at the top of the Nigerian charts in the '60s, traditional music remained widespread.
 Traditional stars included the Hausa Dan Maraya, who was so well known that he was brought to the battlefield during the 1967 Nigerian Civil War to lift the morale of the federal troops.

 Modernisation of Jùjú

 Following World War II, Tunde Nightingale's s'o wa mbe style made him one of the first jùjú stars, and he introduced more Westernised pop influences to the genre.
 During the 1950s, recording technology grew more advanced, and the gangan talking drum, electric guitar and accordion were incorporated into jùjú.
-Much of this innovation was the work of IK Dairo & the Morning Star Orchestra (later IK Dairo & the Blue Spots), which formed in 1957. these performers brought jùjú from the rural poor to the urban cities of Nigeria and beyond.
+Much of this innovation was the work of IK Dairo & the Morning Star Orchestra (later IK Dairo & the Blue Spots), which formed in 1957.
+These performers brought jùjú from the rural poor to the urban cities of Nigeria and beyond.
 Dairo became perhaps the biggest star of African music by the '60s, recording numerous hit songs that spread his fame to as far away as Japan.
-In 1963, he became the only African musician ever honoured by receiving membership of the Order of the British Empire, an order of chivalry in the United Kingdom.
+In 1963, he became the only African musician ever honoured by receiving membership in the Order of the British Empire, an order of chivalry in the United Kingdom.